alexandregama/mastering-jackson/README.md

 }
 ```

-As you can see, the output will not have the property in the JSON object because, again, Jackson uses **getter** methods to serialize objects to JSON.
+As you can see, the JSON in the output **will not have** the property in the JSON object because, again, Jackson uses **getter** methods to serialize objects to JSON.

 But can we change this behavior?
 Of course!
+Are you curious about how?
+Let's see the next Post!

-## 5 - Serializing the Java Object using Attributes
+## 6 - Serializing the Java Object into JSON using Attributes with Jackson

 Jackson uses **getter** methods by default to serialize objects into JSON!
 To change this default behavior we just need to use the ```@JsonProperty``` annotation:

-Let;s configure the **language** attribute to be used in the serialization and let's give it a **custom name**:
+Let's configure the **language** attribute to be used in the serialization and let's give it a **custom name**:

 ```java
 public class Tutorial {